sailthru/marigold-unity-sdk/README.md

 	}
 ```

-Finally, in `buildscript`, set the following fields
+In `buildscript`, set the following fields
 ```
 buildscript {
 	repositories {